Last Updated on December 19, 2021 by Oddmund Groette

 Proprietary trading firms offer good support

-Prop trading firms are normally closely-knit operations just involving a few people.
+Proprietary trading firms are normally closely-knit operations just involving a few people.
 Thus, they are always just a phone call away when you need to solve an issue.
-Opposite, try getting any help from your retail broker that has millions of customers, like Interactive Brokers, for example (see link above).
+Opposite, try getting any help from your retail broker that has millions of customers, like Interactive Brokers, for example.
+Good luck with that!

 Disadvantages with proprietary trading

-Unfortunately, as with all things in life, there are disadvantages:
+Unfortunately, as with all things in life, there are disadvantages with proprietary trading:

 As a proprietary trader, your money is at risk: